 Let’s say your Hunter’s Valley holiday includes hot-air ballooning as an activity, which you decide to commemorate with your very expensive DSLR.
 You decide to get extended cover for your equipment just in case.

-However, the later you leave your travel insurance, the more likely you are to forget about the extended cover.
+However, the later you leave your travel insurance, the more likely you are to forget about the extended coverage.
 Or you may have trouble tracking down the right travel insurance plan when you finally get down to it.

 This increases the likelihood you’ll try to make do with insufficient coverage, which is as good as not having insurance in the first place.